 Ettamogah Pub, Table Top

 Not far north of Albury is the original Ettamogah Pub, located in the village of Table Top.
-It’s also known at the Table Top Hotel.
+It’s also known as the Table Top Hotel.
 Pull off the highway and get a selfie with your pup in front of this whacky construction.

 Ned Kelly Walk & Big Ned, Glenrowan